mworion/MountWizzard4/README.rst

 Finally
 -------
-MountWizzard4 is still for the next release in alpha / beta development.
+MountWizzard4 is still in beta development.
 The use this software is at your own risk!
 No responsibility for damages to your mount or other equipment or your environment.
 Please take care yourself!

-Hope this makes fun and helps for your hobby, CS Michel
+Hope this tool makes fun and helps for your hobby,

+CS Michel